 This article was first printed in The Mother Magazine in 2014 and is re-printed with kind permission.

-There are mornings when I wake naturally, having fallen back to sleep after the bleeping of my husband’s alarm.
+There are mornings when I wake naturally, having fallen back to sleep after the bleeping of my partner’s alarm.

 I open my eyes and listen.
 I can hear voices downstairs, the high pitched voices of my children immersed in the fantasy world of play.
 I wonder as I lie there listening, why is it that my daughter’s voice goes up an octave when she is fully engaged in playing?